 The Born Learning Trail is a trail located across from the activity center that is geared toward children six years and under.
 Stations are set up for children to enjoy with a parent or caregiver.
 Tuesday for Tots is a literacy inactive that provides reading and activities for children on Tuesdays from 10-11:00 am at the Born Learning Trail; Tuesday’s for Tots is in partnership with Chester’s local United Way.

-Summer Camp is a 10 week camp offered by the City that provides enriching recreational activities on and off site to youth ages 5-13yrs. of age.
+Summer Camp is a 9 week camp offered by the City that provides enriching recreational activities on and off site to youth ages 5-12yrs. of age.
 Youth also enjoy the use of the city’s facilities and get to meet City officials and employees.
 Times of camp are 8am-1:30pm.
 SUMMER CAMP SLIDESHOW 2017

 Rec League Football